What we’re building

 is present

-And finally, since playlists tend to grow over time, we want to youtube-dl
+And finally, since playlists tend to grow over time, we want youtube-dl

 to keep track of what it has downloaded already, and what not.
 With the trigger --download-archive